-Modou Barrow: Swansea City reject Reading bid for forward
+Modou Barrow: Reading sign Swansea winger for around £1.5m

 - From the section Football

+Reading have signed Swansea winger Modou Barrow for an undisclosed fee, understood to be around £1.5m, on a four-year deal.

-Swansea City have rejected a bid in the region of £1.25m for forward Modou Barrow from Championship side Reading.
+The Swans rejected a bid in the region of £1.25m from the Championship side for the Gambia international in July.

-Gambian international Barrow joined the Swans in 2014 for £1.5m from Swedish side FK Ostersunds.

-The 24-year-old spent the final part of last season on loan at Leeds United.